Gradient flows on metric graphs with reservoirs: Microscopic derivation and multiscale limits: Introduction

 \section{Introduction}

-Our aim is the study of gradient flow dynamics on metric graphs with reservoirs, i.e., graphs, where each edge is associated to a mass-carrying interval and where the storage of mass on each vertex is also possible.
+Our goal is the study of gradient flow dynamics on metric graphs with reservoirs, i.e., graphs, where each edge is associated to a mass-carrying interval and where the storage of mass on each vertex is also possible.
+Here, we are particularly interested in the (non-metric) gradient structure underlying these dynamics and we aim to employ a unified approach to study different multiscale limits both on the level of the gradient structures and the dynamics.